FlowFuse/website/src/blog/2024/07/building-on-flowfuse-devices.md

 ---
 templateEngineOverride: njk, md
-title: "Developing on FlowFuse: Remote Device Monitoring"
+title: "Building on FlowFuse: Remote Device Monitoring"
 subtitle: In this article we take a look at how elements of the FlowFuse ecosystem can be used to build powerful IoT applications for monitoring remote devices.
 description: In this article we take a look at how elements of the FlowFuse ecosystem can be used to build powerful IoT applications for monitoring remote devices.
 date: 2024-07-07